barboraberkova/english-for-designers/homework-2.md

 ## What I worked on

-On this website, you will find all the information about the perfect cat toy.
-You'll also have the privilege to see the making process of our toys
 ## Learning the Alphabet with Cats

 ### Each letter hides a furry story.
 Fun poems about cats teaching the ABCs the cat way.